Austrodanthonia caespitosa

 Kangaroo Grass

 Description: Iconic and distinctive tall grass with clumping tussocky habit.
-Grows to 1.5m with long drooping green leaves turn to brown and purple with maturity.
+Grows to 1.5m tall and spreading to 1m with long drooping green leaves that turn brown and purple with maturity.
 Distinct red-brown spikelets appearing in summer.

 Cultivation: Prefers full sun or part shade.
 Will grow in most soils.
 Drought and frost tolerant.